What can go wrong when claiming Universal Credit?

 Contact a Benefits Adviser if you believe you have been wrongly refused the Carer Element.

-note – you can’t get a Carer Element if you get the limited capability for work related activity element.
+Note – you can’t get a Carer Element if you get the Limited Capability for Work Related Activity (LCWRA) Element.

 Need help from another person when contacting UC?

 You can ask another person or organisation to help you deal with your Universal Credit claim, but you have to formally inform the DWP that you have given this permission – this is called explicit consent.

 Explicit consent can be given by you by making a note on your journal, through the Universal Credit helpline or by informing your Work Coach.